-Aurora DSQL supports IDENTITY / SEQUENCE - I also verified methods for migrating existing tables
+Aurora DSQL Supports IDENTITY / SEQUENCE - I Also Verified Migration Methods for Existing Tables

 This page has been translated by machine translation.
 View original

-On February 13, 2026, Amazon Aurora DSQL announced support for IDENTITY columns and SEQUENCE objects.
+On February 13, 2026, support for IDENTITY columns and SEQUENCE objects in Amazon Aurora DSQL was announced.

-This update enables automatic integer ID generation on the database side.
-As I was just implementing an alternative solution in a system under development, I'll introduce the actual use case along with it.
+This update enables automatic generation of integer IDs on the database side.
+Since I was implementing an alternative solution in a system under development, I'll introduce it along with actual use cases.

 Update Overview